Scientific name: Panthera tigris

 There are thought to be fewer than 3,500 tigers left in the wild; once found as far west as Turkey, they are now only found in South and Southeast Asia, China and the Russia Far East.
 Tiger have been eradicated from many parts of their historic ranges as their habitats are destroyed and they are killed as perceived ‘threats’ to human.
 However, the biggest threat tigers currently face is poaching for the illegal wildlife trade.
 Every part of the tiger – from whiskers to tail is valued as traditional medicine, folk remedies and status symbols in many Asian cultures.
 The very same demand and subsequent high black market value that threatens the world’s 5 rhino species.

 White Oak currently houses two 17-year-old females.
 These older females are post- reproductive (which allows us to house them together) and are here as part of our cooperative sustainability programs with partner AZA institutions.
-By housing and carrying for these ‘retired’ animals, White Oak plays a valuable role in freeing space for active conservation breeding programs at our partner institutions.
+By housing and caring for these ‘retired’ animals, White Oak plays a valuable role in freeing space for active conservation breeding programs at our partner institutions.
 They also represent a flagship species and apex predator, and provide a great opportunity to educate our guests about their plight.
 Another White Oak species, the Indian rhino, shares its home in Nepal and India with the tiger.
 Both of these charismatic species benefit from the protection of their shared riverine habitat, as do a multitude of smaller and lesser known endangered species.